ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/securebuild-setup.md

     !!! warning
         The above copy command (`ctrl+shift+c`) is saving the `.pub` public key **NOT** the `private` key.
 You keep the private key and GitHub uses the public key to verify that it is communicating with the owner of the private key (i.e. you).

+8. Scan for GitHub's public key (Done to trust GitHub connection the first time)

+    ``` bash
+    ssh-keyscan -H github.com >> "${HOME}/.ssh/known_hosts"
+    ```

+    !!! example "Example Output"

+        ``` bash
+        # github.com:22 SSH-2.0-babeld-ffbef2ae
+        # github.com:22 SSH-2.0-babeld-ffbef2ae
+        # github.com:22 SSH-2.0-babeld-ffbef2ae
+        ```

+9. Check your GitHub key now has access to your account with:

+    ``` bash
+    ssh -T git@github.com -i "${GITHUB_SSH_KEY}"
+    ```

+    !!! success "Your key was added successfully"

+        ``` bash
+        Warning: Permanently added the RSA host key for IP address '140.82.114.3' to the list of known hosts.
+        Hi siler23!
+You've successfully authenticated, but GitHub does not provide shell access.
+        ```

+    !!! failure "Your key was **NOT** added :disappointed: Please redo [this section](#create-ssh-key-and-grant-github-access)"

+        ``` bash
+        Warning: Permanently added the RSA host key for IP address '140.82.113.3' to the list of known hosts.
+        git@github.com: Permission denied (publickey).
+        ```

-8. Feel at ease knowing you will delete this key from your Github account in the cleanup phase of this lab so access will be revoked soon enough :relaxed:
+9. Feel at ease knowing you will delete this key from your Github account in the cleanup phase of this lab so access will be revoked soon enough :relaxed: